Michael Venus: 2018: Wimbledon doubles finalist and mixed-doubles semifinalist

 Wimbledon would be another milestone in Venus's career, as he came so close to winning his second major title, and was only one step further back in pursuit of a mixed doubles crown as well.
-In the men's doubles, Venus and Klaasen had straightforward wins in the first two rounds, followed by marathon five set encounters in the next two over Leonardo Mayer and Joao Sousa and then Jamie Murray and Bruno Soares, the latter a nice revenge for the loss in Rome.
+In the men's doubles, Venus and Klaasen had straightforward wins in the first two rounds, followed by marathon five set encounters in the next two over Leonardo Mayer and João Sousa and then Jamie Murray and Bruno Soares, the latter a nice revenge for the loss in Rome.
 The semifinal win over Frederik Nielsen and Joe Salisbury took four sets, but the final against Mike Bryan and Jack Sock was a classic encounter: another five-set match in which all four players demonstrated moments of absolute magic, but it was the American pair who eventually prevailed, the final score being 6–3, 6–7(7), 6–3, 5–7, 7–5.

 Venus had a new partner in Katarina Srebotnik for the mixed doubles.
-Seeded ninth, they had a bye in the first round, then took three sets to beat Andrei Vasilevski and Anastasia Rodionova, and three more to beat the fifth seeds Nikola Mektic and Venus's former doubles partner Chan Hao-ching in a gripping encounter.
+Seeded ninth, they had a bye in the first round, then took three sets to beat Andrei Vasilevski and Anastasia Rodionova, and three more to beat the fifth seeds Nikola Mektić and Venus's former doubles partner Chan Hao-ching in a gripping encounter.
 In the quarterfinals they had an easy finish over Ivan Dodig and Chan's sister Latisha after splitting the first two sets, but Srebotnik losing her serve in both sets spelt the end of their run when they reached the semifinal, going down 6–4, 6–4, to Nicole Melichar and Alexander Peya.

-After a short break, Venus and Klaasen headed to Washington DC, where they went down in the semifinals of the Washington Open to Murray and Soares in straight sets, 7–5, 7–6(2).
-From there they went to the Rogers Cup in Toronto, where they beat Artem Sitak and Stefanos Tsitsipas in the first round, before defeating the seeded pairs of Lukasz Kubot and Marcelo Melo, their Wimbledon conquerors Mike Bryan and Jack Sock, and finally the top seeds Oliver Marach and Mate Pavic to reach the final against second seeds Henri Kontinen and John Peers.
+After a short break, Venus and Klaasen headed to Washington, D.C., where they went down in the semifinals of the Washington Open to Murray and Soares in straight sets, 7–5, 7–6(2).
+From there they went to the Rogers Cup in Toronto, where they beat Artem Sitak and Stefanos Tsitsipas in the first round, before defeating the seeded pairs of Łukasz Kubot and Marcelo Melo, their Wimbledon conquerors Mike Bryan and Jack Sock, and finally the top seeds Oliver Marach and Mate Pavić to reach the final against second seeds Henri Kontinen and John Peers.
 They lost the first set when Klaasen lost both his service games, but saved three match points in the second set tie-break before eventually succumbing 10–6 in the match tie-break.
 They followed that up with the next Masters 1000 event, in Cincinnati, where they lost in the second round to Kubot and Melo.